hellflame/argparse/README.md

     return
   }
 }
-// when user input '--ax', Parser will try to find best matches with smallest levenshtein-distance
+// when user input '--ax', Parser will try to find best matches with nearrest levenshtein-distance
-// here for eg is: --aa
+// here for example is --aa
 ```

-Notice that if there are multiple `Positional Argument` , the `unrecognized arguments` will be seen as `Positional Argument` , then there will be no error correct.
+Notice that if there are multiple `Positional Argument` , the `unrecognized arguments` will be regard as `Positional Argument` , and there will be no recommend.

 #### 2. Help info hint [ >= v1.6.0 ]